dasta400/asmdc/README.md

 ---

-An Arduino board acting as a _man-in-the-middle_ to allow my homebrew computer [dastaZ80](https://github.com/dasta400/dzOS) to communicate with different devices like Real-Time Clock, NVRAM, SD card, Floppy Disc Drive, and more.
+An Arduino board to allow my homebrew computer [dastaZ80](https://github.com/dasta400/dzOS) to communicate with different devices like Real-Time Clock, NVRAM, SD card, Floppy Disc Drive, and more.